jpmondet/Overlog/README.md

                         (like xp/gold/rep, nbr of dungeons, time in combat, maybe more?)
-  -lo, --loots          Display all the loots acquired --version             show program's version number and exit
+  -lo, --loots          Display all the loots acquired -b, --boss            Display details on Bosses for the dungeons found in
+                        the log file /!\ Can only display top dmgs for now --version             show program's version number and exit
 ```